British watchdog says broken Libor needs complete revamp

-Martin Wheatley, managing director of the Financial Services Authority (FSA), will press the "reset button" to restore the integrity of the interest rate that Barclays (BARC.L) was fined a record 290 million pounds in June for manipulating.
+Martin Wheatley, managing director of the Financial Services Authority (FSA), will press the "reset button" to restore the integrity of the interest rate that Barclays was fined a record 290 million pounds ($470 million) in June for manipulating.

 "The system is broken and needs a complete overhaul," Wheatley says in a speech made available in advance.